 Because the good ones are glorious.
 Sigh.
 I’ve been using a chemical sunscreen for years because I just love the way it feels.
 Convincing Sahir to put on SPF everyday has been a challenge in itself, but adding a sunblock smell and white cast made it near impossible to get him on board.

 Chemical sunscreens (the good ones) can go on like primer with a clear, thin gel texture, no white cast and no smell.
+This one is my favorite and gives the most beautiful glow.

 Anything else I should know?